-The retirement visa reflects the UAE government’s commitment to welcoming everyone to live within its borders.
+Moreover, the retirement visa reflects the UAE government’s commitment to welcoming everyone to live within its borders.

-- Option 1.
-An income of at least AED 180,000 (approx. USD 49,000) a year or AED 15,000 (approx. USD 4,100) per month.
+- option 1: An income of at least AED 180,000 (approx. USD 49,000) a year or AED 20,000 (approx. USD 5,445) per month.
+For Dubai residents, the minimum monthly income is AED 15,000 (approx. USD 4,100).

-- Option 2.
-AED 1 million (approx. US$275,000) savings in a 3-year fixed deposit
+- option 2: AED 1 million (approx. US$275,000) savings in a 3-year fixed deposit

-- Option 3.
-AED 1 million (approx. US$275,000) mortgaged/unmortgaged property for which the payment to date is at least AED 1 million.
+- option 3: AED 1 million (approx. US$275,000) mortgaged/unmortgaged property for which the payment to date is at least AED 1 million.

-- Option 4.
-A combination of Options 1 and 2 valued at a minimum of AED 1 million (approx. US$275,000) in a 3-year fixed deposit and property, worth AED 500,000 each.
+- option 4: A combination of options 1 and 2 is valued at a minimum of AED 1 million (approx. US$275,000) in a 3-year fixed deposit and property, worth AED 500,000 each.

-- For Options 3 and 4, which relate to property applications, the Dubai Land Department (DLD) will be the relevant authority.
+- for options 3 and 4, which relate to property applications, the Dubai Land Department (DLD) will be the relevant authority.

-- Visit the GDRFA portal
+- visit the GDRFA portal

-- Select the ‘Individuals’ login option
+- select the ‘Individuals’ login option

-- Register and log in to your dashboard to start a new application
+- register and log in to your dashboard to start a new application

-- Follow the prompts to complete and submit the online form
+- follow the prompts to complete and submit the online form

-Visit the real estate regulatory agency’s office in person to proceed with your property application
+- visit the real estate regulatory agency’s office in person to proceed with your property application

 Upon a successful application, all retirees are required to purchase medical insurance as a condition of completing the process.
 As for the documents, the following are the general requirements:

-- Current visa copy: for UAE residents and their dependents
+- current visa copy: for UAE residents and their dependents

-- Passport copy: for the applicant and their dependents, including their spouse and children
+- passport copy: for the applicant and their dependents, including their spouse and children

-- Marriage certificate: in case the applicant is sponsoring their spouse
+- marriage certificate: in case the applicant is sponsoring their spouse

 Proof of income letter